Biofuels for Air Travel

 During the last decade, various studies and reports have investigated the potential for use of biofuels in aviation.
 More recently, EC-funded R&D projects have been initiated to map a way forward for the introduction of sustainable biofuels to help reduce dependence on fossil fuels in air transport and reduce GHG emissions by the air industry.

 Globally, various feedstocks and conversion technologies for production of biofuels for aviation are currently being developed.
-The first commercial flights using biojet fuel commenced in Autumn 2011.
+The first commercial flights using biojet fuel commenced in Autumn 2011, several subsequent biofuels test flights are included on this page.

 The EC, in coordination with Airbus, leading European airlines (Lufthansa, Air France/KLM, & British Airways) and key European biofuel producers (Neste Oil, Biomass Technology Group and UOP), launched an initiative to speed up the commercialisation of aviation biofuels in Europe.